darkendvoid/NiceHashCalc/readme.md

 TargetProfitDate - The date you want to reach your Target Profit By

-5. Build the application and copy all DLL and exe from the Bin/Release directory that was created to another folder and run the EXE file.
+5. Build the application and copy all DLL exe and .config from the Bin/Release directory that was created to another folder and run the EXE file.

 Coinbase Implementation was taken from - https://github.com/iYalovoy/demibyte.coinbase